Craig Johnston

-Craig Peter Johnston (born 25 June 1960) is a South African-born Australian former professional footballer.
-He played as a midfielder in the English Football League between 1977 and 1988, winning the European Cup, five league titles and an FA Cup (scoring in the 1986 final) with Liverpool.
+Craig Peter Johnston (born 25 June 1960) is a South African-born Australian former professional football player.
+He played as a midfielder in the English Football League between 1977 and 1988, for Middlesbrough and Liverpool.
 Nicknamed "Skippy", Johnston was a crowd favourite at Anfield, making 271 Liverpool appearances and scoring 40 goals.
 He was a key member of the 1986 "double" winning team.
 He also co-wrote the team's 1988 cup final song "Anfield Rap".
-He was eligible to play for England, Scotland, Australia and South Africa at international level, but only ever appeared for the England U21s.
+Johnston's career ended prematurely when aged 27, he retired from football to take care of his ill sister.

-After retiring, he designed and created the prototype for Adidas' Predator football boot, worn by many footballers and rugby players.
+Johnston designed and created the prototype for one of the worlds largest selling football boots of all time, the Adidas Predator, worn by many footballers and rugby players.

 Childhood

-Johnston was born in Johannesburg, South Africa to Australian parents; he returned home to Australia with his family as a small child.
+Johnston was born in Johannesburg, South Africa to Australian parents of Scottish descent; he returned home to Australia with his family as a small child.
 At the age of six, Johnston contracted osteomyelitis and came close to losing his leg and would have done if not for the expertise of an American specialist who was touring and lecturing in Australia at the time.

-Encouraged by his father, who had trialled at Preston North End and Dundee United, Johnston took up soccer as a child, playing with Lake Macquarie City in Newcastle, New South Wales.
-At the age of 14, he wrote to four English clubs, among those Manchester United and Chelsea, seeking a trial.
-Middlesbrough, managed by Jack Charlton, replied and Johnston's parents sold their house to fund his ticket to England.
+He began his career at Lake Macquarie City in Newcastle, New South Wales.
+Encouraged by his father Colin, who had trialled at Preston North End and Dundee United, aged 15, he wrote to several English clubs, with Middlesbrough replying.
+His parents sold their house to pay for the flight to England.

 Career in England

+In his first match as a trialist, at half time and 3–0 down he was told by then manager Jack Charlton "you are the worst footballer I have ever seen in my life.
+You won't make a player while your arse still points to the ground".
+He was told to "hop it" therefore losing his room at the hotel for all the trialists.
+He stayed in a cleaned out coal shed behind the hotel.
+Refusing to give up, he trained alone in a car park near Ayresome Park where he was spotted by then Boro captain Graeme Souness.